steve3424/ninja_man/README.md

 ## Ninja Man
-Pacman-like game in the browser.
-You can edit the level and play at the same time.
-Save and load levels as well.
+Pacman-like level editor.
+It is not a playable game.
+Ghosts don't chase or anything.
+It allows you to edit levels, move ninja man around, save, and load levels.